 The Virginia Institute for Psychiatric and Behavioral Genetics was established in 1996.
-This research program of VIPBG is formed from two closely inter-related research groups who have worked together for more than a decade.
+The Institute was formed from two closely inter-related research groups who had worked together for more than a decade.

 The first of these, the Psychiatric Genetics Research Program (PGRP), is directed by Kenneth Kendler, M.D., and is in the Department of Psychiatry in the School of Medicine at Virginia Commonwealth University.
-PGRP faculty include Ananda Amstadter, Ph.D., Silviu-Alin Bacanu, Ph.D., Ayman Fanous, Ph.D., Nathan Gillespie, Ph.D., John Hettema, M.D., Ph.D., Michael Neale, Ph.D., Brien Riley, Ph.D., Roxanne Roberson-Nay, Ph.D., Vladimir Vladimirov, M.D., Ph.D., and Bradley Webb, Ph.D..
+PGRP faculty included Charlie Maclean, Ph.D., Michael Neale, Ph.D., Carol Prescott, Ph.D., among others.

-The second of these groups, headed by Lindon Eaves, Ph.D., the Genetic Epidemiology Research Group (GERG), is in the Department of Human Genetics, which is also in the School of Medicine at VCU.
-GERG faculty members include Hermine Maes, Ph.D., Judy Silberg, Ph.D., and Timothy York, Ph.D.
+The second of these groups, headed by Lindon Eaves, D.Sc., the Genetic Epidemiology Research Group (GERG), is in the Department of Human and Molecular Genetics, which is also in the School of Medicine at VCU.
+GERG faculty members included Linda Corey, Ph.D., Hermine Maes, Ph.D., Lenn Murrelle, Ph.D., and Judy Silberg, Ph.D.